 The Ngorongoro Crater is located roughly 180 kilometres west of Arusha along the sealed highway, passing through Mto wa Mbu and ascending through the Ngorongoro Highlands.
 The drive takes approximately three hours by road.
 Most itineraries visit the crater as part of a northern circuit, combining it with Tarangire (which sits in the opposite direction, east of Arusha) and the Serengeti.

-There is no commercial airstrip within the NCAA that allows direct flights from Nairobi or Kilimanjaro.
+There is no commercial airstrip within the NCA that allows direct flights from Nairobi or Kilimanjaro.
 The nearest airstrips are at Manyara (roughly one hour from the crater by road) and at Serengeti, which connects to other northern circuit parks.
 For most guests, the crater is reached by road from Arusha or as part of an overland circuit.

 How to Structure Your Visit